nhs-england-patient-safety/patient-safety-data-request-template/README.md

 9.  `x_for_release_unsampled_incident_level` - `x_labelled` object with columns renamed to more human readable column names.
 For LFPSE, this is converted from patient level to incident level data, by removing patient level columns and calling `distinct()`.
 This incident level data is required for summary tabs.

-Note- for NRLS and StEIS, the patient level is identical to the incident level
+Note- for NRLS and StEIS, the patient level is identical to the incident level (apart from the month, month-year and year columns)

 Note- where sampling has not been carried out, the sampled data is identical to the unsampled data.